Forecast is available to assess equity in your public art collection

 – Sean Walther, Planning and Zoning Supervisor, City of St. Louis Park

-Our equity reviews use comprehensive benchmarking tools to identify inequities in public art collections as related to race, gender, immigration status, and more.
+Our equity audits use comprehensive benchmarking tools to identify inequities in public art collections as related to race, gender, immigration status, and more.
 We help program administrators, committees and communities identify gaps, prioritize initiatives, set targets and other program goals, assign accountability, and measure the impact of initiatives.

 Public art is never neutral.
 The time is long overdue to reckon with systemic racism and inequities in our country’s public art policies, practices, and collections and address our collective trauma.
 We know from four decades in the public art field that cultural appropriation, art-washing, public art deserts, unethical community engagement practices, and systemic funding and policy barriers keep BIPOC artists and communities from fair, just and equitable representation in our country’s public art.
 We welcome cities, counties, states, parks, universities, museums and others to answer the demands for change.
 Artists, youth, protestors, organizers and activists are leading the way with a wave of anger and pain fueled creativity rising from and covering our streets and demanding justice for George Floyd and all Black lives.
 Protesters across the globe are challenging, damaging, and destroying public statues and monuments representing our country’s violent histories.
 We are ready to help you commit to a deep examination and a radical reimagining of our approach to public art and public space.

-Our Public Art Program + Collection Equity Reviews are comprehensive benchmarking tools to identify discrepancies in public art collections as related to race, gender, immigration status, and more.
+Our Public Art Program + Collection Equity Audits are comprehensive benchmarking tools to identify discrepancies in public art collections as related to race, gender, immigration status, and more.
 We will help you identify gaps, prioritize initiatives, set targets and other program goals, assign accountability, and measure the impact of initiatives.

 What is covered